tytydraco/yessleep/out/I_was_recently_hired_by_a_pharmaceutical_company_to_analyze_a_newly_discovered_liquid_Theres_something_wrong_with_the_substance_It_wants_me_to_eat_it.md

 I yanked the jeans from my calves, folded them haphazardly, cradled them in my armpit and sprinted to our first-floor bathroom.

-*Maybe I’d finally understand why I care.*
+*Maybe I’ll finally understand why I care.*

 Rubber gloves squished over my hands.
 I ripped a few sheets from a nearby paper towel roll and placed them gently beside the sink.
 The precautions were unnecessary, but they made me feel less rash.
 I set the jeans down on the makeshift workbench with reverence and took a deep breath.
 As I exhaled, my hand burrowed into the pocket and pulled the material taut.